Skip to Content

 Big Bay State Park Campground

-Big Bay is a popular place to camp.
+Big Bay is a popular camping spot.
 This 2,350-acre state park has 60 campsites, 21 of which are electric.

 Enjoy breathtaking views of Lake Superior, a beach and boardwalk, swimming, and hiking.
 You can also explore the island by car or bicycle.

 This campground is particularly difficult to get into because the Wisconsin State Park reservation window is 11 months in advance.
-I never plan that far ahead but have found some luck finding open sites due to cancellations.
+I never planned that far ahead, but I have had some luck finding open sites due to cancellations.
 A vehicle admission sticker is required to visit Big Bay.

 Bayfield Camping